LMCache/LMIgnite/docs/source/quickstart/launch-lmignite-app.rst

    bash <(wget -qO- https://raw.githubusercontent.com/LMCache/LMIgnite/refs/heads/main/install.command)

 This script will guide you through the installation process, and will pop up a browser for you to deploy LLMs in your own cloud!

-This script may ask you for the following:

-- Your MacOS login password (if some of the dependencies are missing)
-- Lambda Labs API key
-- Huggingface token

 2. Access the LMIgnite App
 --------------------------